 - Which listed muscle would be most effective in strengthening the hip flexors? (best answer format, frequently seen in ACE exams)

-Recall question, which assesses facts, terminology and comprehension of important principles.
+Recall questions, which assesses facts, terminology, and comprehension of essential principles.
 Candidates demonstrate their ability to remember information.
-This is what we refer to as the ‘memorize and regurgitate’ type of question.
-This type of question is most often seen with anatomy-based questions.
+This is what we refer to as the ‘memorize and regurgitate' type of question.
+This type of problem is most often seen with anatomy-based questions.
 For example, “What muscle flexes the shoulder joint?”

-Analysis question, which assess the ability to examine information and understand the relationship between its parts.
-These questions are based on a hypothetical situation and require integration of knowledge and decision making.
-There may not be as many analysis questions as application questions on the ACE certification exam, but analysis questions are where you are more likely to see math equations.
+Analysis questions assesses the ability to examine information and understand the relationship between its parts.
+These questions are based on a hypothetical situation and require the integration of knowledge and decision making.
+There may not be as many analysis questions as for application questions on the ACE certification exam, but analysis questions are where you are more likely to see math equations.
 For example, a food label may be shown, and the question posed could be, “What is the total amount and percentage of calories from fat in the entire bag?”

-Understanding the types of questions you might run into on the ACE certification exam, can be the first step to answering confidently.
-As you go through the various questions/exam examples available, keep an eye on the types of questions being asked.
-Practice may not always make perfect, but it can make you more comfortable when your exam date arrives.
+Understanding the types of questions one might encounter on the ACE certification exams, can be the first step to answering confidently.
+As you go through the various questions/exam examples available, keep all the aforementioned strategies.
+Utilizing your practice exams can be exceptionally helpful for practice and review.